Bekt/bekt.net/_posts/2014-04-05-app-engine-ssl.md

 tags: [gae]
 ---

-Google App Engine is a great platform to get things done fast.
+Google App Engine is a great platform for getting things done quickly.
 However, it can be very unpleasant to work with due to its sandboxed environment and close source code.
 Basic needs such as installing third-party libraries can be tricky to install as well.